Small Estate Affidavits

-A homestead can also include up to 20 acres of land, if the land is owned by the person that lives in the structure (home) and the person uses the land for a residential purpose.
+- include up to 20 acres if the land is owned and used for residential purposes.

-For more information on homestead uses and benefits, see the Texas Comptroller’s website: https://comptroller.texas.gov/taxes/property-tax/exemptions/residence-faq.php.
+See the Texas Comptroller’s website for more information on homestead uses and benefits,

 What is a personal representative?

-This is a person (called an executor or administrator) that is appointed by a court to handle duties of the estate.
+This is a person (called an executor or administrator) appointed by a court to handle estate administration duties.

-- If the decedent died with a valid will, the decedent may have designated someone to be his or her personal representative (executor) at the time of the decedent’s death.
+- If the decedent died with a valid will, the decedent might have named someone to be their personal representative (executor).

 What is estate administration?

-Estate administration is the legal process where an estate is managed (such as settling claims, paying debt, distributing property) after a personal representative is approved by a court.
+Estate administration is the legal process of managing an estate (such as settling claims, paying debt, and distributing property) after a court approves a personal representative.

 Some estates do not require administration, but many do.

-Tip: If property requires “letters testamentary” or “letters of administration” to transfer the property, estate administration is required.
+Tip: Estate administration is required if property requires “letters testamentary” or “letters of administration” to transfer the property.